ailintom/Egyptological-Museum-Search/README.md

   The configuration files are json arrays musaliases.json, musconfig.json, museumdefinitions.json.
   Their structure is defined in the comments in mus.php.

   The tool was designed with Egyptological collections in mind.
-If you with to adapt it to work with other collections, please mind the "Egyptology-specific" comments in the source code.
+If you wish to adapt it to work with other collections, please mind the "Egyptology-specific" comments in the source code.